 Benefits of the loan program

-1. Providing ready cash for equipment, projects or other school-related costs at a very low interest
+1. The loan funds may be used for any school-related costs at a very low interest rate.

 2. Introducing the borrower to the ‘business of business’ by requiring taking of at least one business course.